mvilelapardo/hello-world/README.md

 Training.

-I am learning how to use GIT to program in the best way.
+I am learning how to use GIT.

+Here in my first repository on GitHub I leave Hello-World programs in C++, Java and Python.